gakhov/pdsa/docs/cardinality/hyperloglog.rst

 To build a counter, specify its precision - the number of bits that should be used to randomly choose the counter (stochastic averaging).
-The rest of the bits of the 32-bit hash values will be used to compute the hash value that will be indexed into the selected counter.
+The rest of the bits of the 32-bit hash value will be used to index into the selected counter.

 .. code:: python

     from pdsa.cardinality.hyperloglog import HyperLogLog

-    hll = HyperLogLog(precision=6)
+    hll = HyperLogLog(precision=10)

 .. note::

-    Precision has to be an integer in range 6 ...
-10.
+    Precision has to be an integer in range 4 ...
+16.

 .. note::